-The advanced manufacturing model would appear to be emerging as a model for a new form of industrial organization an innovation.
-At the frontier of production in all goods producing sectors of the economy, both in the primary and secondary industries and related services, we observe a new model of production that is inherently collaborative.
+The advanced manufacturing approach appears to be emerging as a dominant model across a range of industrial organizations invovled in production and innovation.
+At the frontier of production in all goods-producing sectors of the economy, both in the primary and secondary industries and related services, we observe a new model of production that is inherently collaborative, integrating both contract production with innovation.
 New forms of contracts and engagement are being used to facilitate joint innovation among rapidly changing groups of partners.

-A key question in manufacturing and other goods producing sectors is whether value is migrating away from traditional manufacturers toward digital economy firms?
-And if so, what does that mean.
+A key question in manufacturing and other goods-producing sectors is whether value is migrating away from traditional manufacturers toward digital-economy firms?
+And if so, what are the implications?
 The digital architecture is the foundation of the value proposition.
-One challenge is that the digital technology and data owners and controllers could appropriate the lion's share of the value being created by OEMs and the related supply chain partners, by exploiting control of the digital architecture, production and customer data.
-If the cyber sector was simply 'down the road' from the traditional manufacturing plants, the impacts could be modest.
-But much of cyber technology space, especially the automotive software business, is traditionally foreign owned and delivered; a few foreign firms acquiring Canadian start-ups in this space but leaving operations in Canada and expanding R& D efforts here.
-But for the most part ICT is improving the efficiency of global supply chains, with more value added at and distributed in locations far from the site of physical production.
+One challenge is that data owners and controllers could appropriate the lion's share of the value being created by OEMs and the related supply chain partners, by exploiting control of the digital architecture and production and market data.
+If the cyber sector was simply 'down the road' from the traditional manufacturing plants, the regional impacts could be modest.
+But much of cyber technology space, especially the automotive software business, is traditionally foreign owned and delivered.
+A few foreign firms are acquiring Canadian start-ups in this space but leaving operations in Canada and expanding R&D efforts here but, for most, more value added is distributed in locations far from the site of physical production.
 To some extent this is both an opportunity and a threat.
-It is still an open question whether this value migration will be significant, whether there is a tipping point at which agglomeration economics will consolidate the mobile value in one or a few centres far from the plant floor, and what capacities, if any, can regions or cities use to attract these kinds of higher order operations.
+It is still an open question whether this value migration will be significant, whether there is a tipping point at which agglomeration economics will consolidate the mobile value in one or a few centres far from the plant floor, and what capacities, if any, regions or cities can use to attract these kinds of higher order operations.